cycle/docs/query-builder/relations.md

 WHERE "user_posts"."user_id" IN (1, 2) AND ("user_posts_comments"."id" IS NOT NULL)
 ```

 Please note, the relation is joined using `INNER JOIN` by default.
-You can alter this behaviour.
+You can alter this behavior.

 To find all users and load only posts without comments: